-A delicious blend of chicken, spices, beans, and peppers come together to make a hearty chili that will warm you up from the inside out.
+A delicious blend of chicken, spices, beans, and peppers come together to create this hearty White Chicken Chili.
+A bowl of this flavorful chili will warm you up from the inside out.

 If you are a fan of chili and have not yet tried White Chicken Chili, you must!